Mill Park - North

 Employment performance in Mill Park - North has been broadly consistent with national averages

-Mill Park - North has a skilled workforce with manufacturing and industrial sectors prominently represented.
-Its unemployment rate is 3.8%, with an estimated employment growth of 0.5% over the past year.
+Mill Park - North has a skilled workforce with strong representation in manufacturing and industrial sectors.
+Its unemployment rate is 3.8%, lower than Greater Melbourne's 4.7%.
+In the year up to September 2025, employment grew by an estimated 0.5%.

 Frequently Asked Questions - Employment